Big Lots Inc (BIG) Shares Decline Despite Market Challenges - News Heater

-Big Lots Inc (NYSE: BIG)’s stock price has plunge by -6.00relation to previous closing price of 4.83.
-Nevertheless, the company has seen a -12.19% plunge in its stock price over the last five trading sessions.
+The stock price of Big Lots Inc (NYSE: BIG) has plunged by -7.43 when compared to previous closing price of 4.71, but the company has seen a -3.96% decline in its stock price over the last five trading sessions.
 MarketBeat reported 2023-09-25 that Going by the performance of discount retailers, Wall Street sees more potential in Walmart Inc. NYSE: WMT than Dollar Tree Inc. NASDAQ: DLTR, Dollar General Corp.
 NYSE: DG or Big Lots Inc. NYSE: BIG

 Is It Worth Investing in Big Lots Inc (NYSE: BIG) Right Now?